cmiller4135/idioma-version6/readme.txt

 choose a subject theme, options to study. to create a conversation.

 add a chat box under the 'Get Examples' in the 'My Vocabulary' page.
 Then instead of Get Examples, execute the button action with the chat window.
 Also populate a dropdown box that  executes the chat immediately and then has other dropdown suggestions for studying.
-Such as provide suggestions for studying vocabulary with chat got
+Such as provide suggestions for studying vocabulary with chat bot

 give top 20 mistakes
 verbs that have a lot of meanings.